dramborleg/text-poker/README.md

 # text-poker
-Text based poker engine
+Text based card games

-This will eventually be a text based poker game meant for playing poker among friends.
-This project will most likely start with implementing an sms interface, but it should be easily extendable to other text based interfaces too.
-As more features get added, more documentation will probably be added here as well.
+This is a simple python server using the Twilio api to allow card games to be played with other users via sms.
+It should be relatively easy to extend to enable games to be played across other channels too (eg irc), but the project stopped being useful to me before I got around to adding them.